WHAT IS THE DIFFERENCE BETWEEN A MIDWIFE AND A DOULA?

 As for family and friends, you can invite whomever you want.
 But, I strongly suggest that you exclude "spectators" and have as few people possible present.
 Just like animals, women labor best in darkness and privacy.

-Can I have a home birth on JBER or the Coast Guard base?
+Can I have a home birth oN the Coast Guard base?

 I am high risk and have to go to the hospital to give birth.
 Can I still see you?